quentin-gopee/Attack/README.md

 - Download the code by clicking on 'Code' then 'Download ZIP' at the top of this webpage
 - Unzip the files where you want
-- If you don't already have python, install it on your computer (you can follow this [tutorial](https://realpython.com/installing-python/))
+- The app is running on python3.9 and you probably have a newer version of python installed, so to run it safely you can use miniconda (in the terminal, install with '''wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh''' and '''bash Miniconda3-latest-Linux-x86_64.sh''' then create the environment with '''conda create -n py39 python=3.9''' and activate with '''conda activate py39''')
-- From a terminal, go to the folder of the prototype (if you don't know how to this, check how to use the ```cd``` command)
+- Now you can go to the folder of the prototype (if you don't know how to this, check how to use the ```cd``` command)
 - run the command ```pip install -r requirements.txt``` to install all the necessary packages

 And that's it, the MVP is ready to use!